Soul food origins

 Meals considered as soul food

 According to the African American registry , soul food dates back to 1492 and consists of cuisine prepared for and by African Americans living in the southern states, which happen to be the region where white Americans owned slaves.
 In addition to chitterlings, soul food includes, chow-chow which is a homemade pickle relish that is pretty spicy.
-It is often made with green tomatoes. cabbage, green tomatoes, corn, and other vegetables.
+It is often made with green tomatoes. cabbage, corn, and other vegetables.
 Chow chow is most often used as a side dish with pinto beans.

 Other soul food items are ham, cracklings/AKA pork rinds come from the fat on the back of hogs, and actual fatback which is cured, salted pork and used to season green vegetables and other foods.
 Both Queen and Vyry gave accounts of slaves and poor whites surviving at times on nothing but salted pork back, which is not a healthy diet.
 Pigs feet, beef neck bones, and ham hocks are also popular in soul food restaurants and the homes of many blacks in the United States.

 There are a number of other foods and side dishes that compete a soul food dish, but the point is that `the diet is high in fat which is dangerous and plays a part in the mortality rate of African Americans.
 The down-home southern style of cooking is full of salt, sugar, butter, and fat which raises blood pressure, cholesterol and leads to a number of other ailments.
-It's time for African Americans to begin eating healthy and not continue a diet that can kill.
+It's time for African Americans to begin eating healthy and not continue a diet that can lead to death.

 Moderation is the key